Britain's FTSE set for biggest weekly gain since 2011

 By Kit Rees and Alistair Smout

-Glencore was among the top gainers, rising 7 percent after it said it would cut 500,000 tonnes of zinc production, or around 4 percent of global supply, in its latest move to counter weak commodities prices.
+Miner Glencore topped the list of gainers, rising 6.6 percent after it said it would cut 500,000 tonnes of zinc production, or around 4 percent of global supply, in its latest move to counter weak commodities prices.

+The volatile stock is now up over 35 percent this week and set for its biggest weekly rise ever.

 "The zinc output cut means less revenue for Glencore but was seen as a positive step by the company to reduce its worryingly high debt pile," said Jasper Lawler, market analyst at CMC Markets.

-"So dovish was the tenor of the minutes that I don't even think a rate hike in 2015 is a serious option, and indeed the market seems to agree with that," said Jeremy Batstone-Carr, analyst at Charles Stanley.
-Market pricing suggested the first U.S. rate increase would take place next March, he said.
+"So dovish was the tenor of the minutes that I don't even think a rate hike in 2015 is a serious option, and indeed the market seems to agree with that," Jeremy Batstone-Carr, analyst at Charles Stanley, said, adding that market pricing suggested the first U.S. rate hike would take place next March.

-Sports Direct was down 6.6 percent.
+Among fallers, Sports Direct was down 6 percent.
 It extended losses after the British Insolvency Service said that criminal proceedings had been opened against its chief executive.

 The stock had already been in negative territory after being cut to "equal weight" from "overweight" by Morgan Stanley.

 "With the earlier downgrade, there are a number of stories putting pressure on the stock all at the same time," said David Madden, market analyst at IG.
-(Editing by Larry King)
+(Editing by Keith Weir)

 * VWR fell as much as 2.9 pct (Adds details, analyst comments, updates shares)